mendix/docs/content/howto/mobile/customizing-phonegap-build-packages.md

 However, in rare cases you might want to customize the app.
 We provide the option to download the PhoneGap package yourself.
 This gives you the opportunity to customize it according to your needs.
 Afterwards, you can upload it manually to PhoneGap Build, and obtain the built packages from there.

 {{% alert type="warning" %}}
 Building hybrid apps in the cloud uses the PhoneGap Build service from Adobe.
 Unfortunately, Adobe no longer maintains this service.
 PhoneGap does not allow you to create  iOS 13 builds, but the Apple App Store requires builds be iOS 13 or higher.
 As a result, as of April 30th 2020, hybrid iOS apps built through the platform or using the PhoneGap Build service are not being accepted on Apple's App Store.
+To publishing your iOS app in the Apple App Store, we recommend you build native iOS apps instead.
+For more information, see [How to Build Native Apps](/howto/mobile/build-native-apps).

+If you wish to build your hybrid iOS app without publishing it in the Apple App Store, see the [Doing It Yourself](/developerportal/deploy/mobileapp#doing-it-yourself) and [Building Your iOS App Locally](/developerportal/deploy/mobileapp#building-ios-locally) sections of the *Mobile App Developer Portal Guide*.
 {{% /alert %}}

 ## 2 Downloading the PhoneGap Package